silverstripe/doc.silverstripe.org/README.md

 No local NodeJS nor gatsby-cli is required for this option.

  * Make sure docker and docker-compose are installed and docker daemon is running
- * Simply use `./docker/run` to run gatsby commands
+ * Simply use `./docker/run` to run yarn commands within container
-     - `./docker/run build` would be equal to run `gatsby build` within a container
+     - `./docker/run dev-docs` would be equal to run `yarn dev-docs` within a container
-     - `./docker/run develop -p 8000` would run `gatsby develop -p 8000` within a container.
+     - `./docker/run build-docs` would run `yarn build-docs` within a container

 ### Native install